cmilanf/docker-ghostazurewebapplinux/README.md

   * SMTP_USER.
 Username used in SMTP authentication.
   * SMTP_PASSWORD.
 Password used in SMTP authentication.
 WARNING: It will be clearly visible under Azure portal and stored in plain text in the container.
   * LETSENCRYPT_EMAIL.
 Email used for TLS certificate generation in Let's Encrypt.
 Expiration notifications will be recieved in this mailbox.
   * AZUREAD_SP_URL.
 URL of the Azure AD Service Principal used to upload and bind certificates.
 This should be created by the Create-AzureADSP script.
-Ex: http://calnus-beta
+Ex: http://calnus-beta.
+It also can refer to Azure AD AppId.
   * AZUREAD_SP_PASSWORD.
 Password of the Azure AD Service Principal.
   * AZUREAD_SP_TENANTID.
-Tenant ID of the Azure AD Service Principal
+Tenant ID of the Azure AD Service Principal.
+  * SUBSCRIPTION_ID.
+The ID of the Azure subscription.
   * HTTP_CUSTOM_ERRORS.
 Enable NGINX friendly 404 and 50x errors